 About the Breed and Proper care

-Even more than for beauty, Maine Coon Cats are noted for intelligence and kindly disposition.
-For these reasons they are called “Gentle Giant” of the cat world and are commonly sought after as family pets, companions and therapy cats.
+Even more than for their beauty, Maine Coon Cats are noted for their intelligence and kindly disposition.
+For these reasons they are called the “Gentle Giant” of the cat world and are commonly sought after as family pets, companions and therapy cats.

-Another very interesting thing about Maine Coons is that they are very talkative but they don’t typically “meow”.
+Another very interesting trait about Maine Coons, is that while they are very talkative, they don’t typically “meow”.
 They chirp and trill (a mixture of a meow and a purr).
 Cats may chirp when they spot prey and a trill is often an expression of happiness.

 Just like dogs, they also love water and playing with it.
 Some even enjoy swimming.
-Few of our polydactyl cats learnt how to open the faucet in the bathroom to play with dripping water!
+A few of our polydactyl cats learned how to open the faucet in the bathroom to play with dripping water!

 Proper care of Main Coons

-You can help your Maine Coon lead a long and healthy life with lots of love and proper:
+You can help your Maine Coon lead a long, healthy life with lots of love and proper care.

 Exercise